misheljohns/IAA_controller/README.txt

 Further ideas:
 	- perhaps we can pass the initial state of the system (si) to the controller before adding it, and also pass to it what coordinates we want to bring back to the initial states after perturbation.
+	- if the weighting system does not work to stop activations > 1, we can try iterations: from x, get a - muscle activations required to get the calculated force; if a > 1, set a = 1, redo minimization with other muscles only